 Audio recordings of public talks and discussions, including the two-day symposium held in 2004 to celebrate the twentieth birthday of the company and the Indoor Fireworks series of dialogues featuring Tim Etchells in conversation with choreographer Jonathan Burrows and others.

-- CD-ROMs, performance texts, publicity material and production stills.
+- Performance texts, publicity material and production stills.

 - Related material such as the educational DVDs on ensemble work produced by Contemporary Arts Media, and the DVD Somewhere Near Variety by Tim Etchells and Adrian Heathfield.